NAEP-AS-Challenge/reading-prediction/readme.md

     While some costs (e.g. project management) may be variable, we expect fixed costs for well-known items such as model training, item scoring, system administration, and others.

+## Predicted Score Data Format and Upload Process

+To submit your predicted scores, please use the following format to modify the test dataset provided for each item.
+1. Delete the column "ReadingTextResponse" that contains the student response text (for data security reasons).
+Please do not submit any files that contain the text of student responses.
+2. Add a column "predicted_score" and enter your predicted score in that column.
+3. Add a column "participant" and put in the email address for the person who requested the dataset (you only need to enter in one row).
+4. Save the file using the same original filename in .CSV format.
+5. Repeat for all items predicted and save into a single folder/directory.
+6. Zip that folder/directory.
+Add your technical report, pricing sheet (if appropriate), and submit as a "pull request" to the [Challenge Submissions](https://github.com/NAEP-AS-Challenge/challenge_submissions) repository.
+(Note: if you are unfamiliar with how to create a pull request, instructions are available online)
+7. Your submission may be confirmed immediately depending on your Github settings, and will be confirmed manually by the automated-scoring-challenge@ed.gov team within 48 hours.
+Entries must be submitted to Github by the Challenge deadline (11/28/2021 5:00 PM ET).

 ## Challenge Administration Platform